jamesguo71/re/final_project_report.md

 }
 ```

 The algorithm succeeds in detecting the UAF since it tracks down the use of the pointer in the caller of the `get_ptr` function.
-We can see from the output below that the pointer initialized at `100003f2d` was returned and assigned to another pointer at `100003f4f`, and the later pointer was freed and re-used, causing a UAF.
+We can see from the output below that the pointer initialized at `100003f2d` was returned and assigned to another pointer at `100003f4f`, and the latter pointer was freed and re-used, causing a UAF.

 ```
 UAF_detector.py> Running...